FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 3. Natural Occurrence & Formation

-1-Octen-3-ol is naturally found in various fungi, including mushrooms, and is a significant contributor to their characteristic aroma.
+1-octen-3-ol is naturally found in various fungi, including mushrooms, and is a significant component of their aroma profile.
 It is also present in some fruits and vegetables.
-The compound is formed through the enzymatic degradation of linoleic acid, a common fatty acid in many plants and fungi.
-This formation pathway is relevant for its designation as a "natural flavor" or "natural fragrance" component, as it can be derived from natural sources through enzymatic processes.
+The compound is formed through the enzymatic degradation of linoleic acid, a process that occurs in mushrooms and other fungi.
+This natural origin allows 1-octen-3-ol to be designated as a "natural flavor" in many regulatory contexts, enhancing its appeal in natural product formulations.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs